 Tech for common good: The case for a collective approach to digital transformation in the social sector

 To tackle social problems in their entirety, organisations need to mount a collective approach and tackle problems at the sector level.
-This is a first step in a much larger mission of digital culture change in the social sector, and we look forward to engaging with charities, government and businesses on the recommendations and next steps.
+This is a first step in a much larger mission of digital culture change in the social sector.

 NPC CEO Dan Corry argues that, just as the fortunes of the England team may change constantly, so does the context and challenges for social sector organisations.
-While we don't all have Gareth Southgate to guide us through, we do have NPC Ignites, the perfect place to get the ideas and inspiration to change the world.
+While we don't all have Gareth Southgate to guide us through, we do have NPC Ignites.